Bookings API

 Using the Bookings API, your application can perform the following tasks:

-• Retrieve bookings and inspect the details of each booking, including services to be provided, bookable team members providing the services, and the location where the customer receives the services.
+• Retrieve bookings - Inspect the details of each booking, including services to be provided, bookable team members providing the services, and the location where the customer receives the services.

-• Search for the availability of a service, team member, and location to facilitate a booking.
-The returned availability can be turned into a booking by adding a customer.
+• Search for the availability of a service, team member, and location - The returned availability can be turned into a booking by adding a customer.

 Link to section